Seminar Data Science for Economics

 In the course Data Science for Economics you will learn how to deal with big data and using simulations to answer policy questions using recent advances in machine learning.

-Whether you are a public policy-maker or a data analyst at a private firm, you might be often tasked with providing answers to inherently causal questions.
-For example: "What is the optimal pricing scheme for our products?" or "Who should receive state benefits?".
+Whether you are a public policy-maker or a data analyst at a private firm, you might be tasked with providing answers to questions like "What is the optimal pricing scheme for our products?" or "Who should receive state benefits?".
 In such cases you want to use large data to provide convincing policy prescriptions.
 However, there are different challenges to it such as obtaining the data, cleaning it, collaborating with your co-workers, and most importantly deciding which variables to use in your analysis.

 This course will help you overcome those challenges.
 The "traditional" econometrics you have learned in previous classes provides you with solid knowledge in answering causal questions.
 Machine learning toolkit, which you will also learn to apply in this class, is primarily targeted to provide the best prediction rather than to answer causal questions.
 However, when combined together they will help you to work with highly-dimensional datasets, where there can be more variables than observations, and you do not know at the start which variables and interaction terms to include.